Malinao, Aklan

+It is known for its traditional nigo, a type of winnowing basket widely used in rice farming.
+Locals use it to dry grains in the sun and to sort rice from the chaff.

 History

 Once an arrabal of the town of Banga to the east, Malinao's town leaders in the mid-18th century were able to submit a petition of separation direct, to Manila that was approved.
 In addition, Malinao rose to prominence in Philippine history during the struggle against colonial rule under Spain at the end of the 19th century.
 Candido Iban, a resident of Malinao, was a member of the inner circle of the original Katipuneros, directly under Andres Bonifacio.

 The people of Malinao are mainly of Malay stock.
 Aklanons are believed to be descendants of the settlers who fled the oppressive rule of Makatunaw, Sultan of Brunei.
 Led by Datu Puti, ten datus settled in the plains of the island of Panay.
 The colonization by the Spaniards, the trading by the Chinese have infused new blood to the original Malay race into what are now the people of Malinao.

 There is no record of the history of Malinao until the 18th century.
 By this time, the area of what is now Malinao was part of the adjacent municipality of Banga.
 The Poblacion of Banga then was the Poblacion of Malinao today.
 In 1792, however, the town authorities transferred the Poblacion of Banga across the Aklan River at the foot of Manduyog Hill where it is now located.

-Some prominent families decided to remain in the 'old town' which was reduced to the status of barrio and named Malinao - derived from the name of the placid river that traverses the western and southern portion of the area as it empties into the Aklan River.
+Some prominent families chose to remain in the former settlement, which was later reduced to a barrio and named Malinao.
+The name was derived from the placid river that flows through the western and southern portions of the area before emptying into the Aklan River.

 The people who remained in Malinao led by Don Juan Nepomuceno agitated to separate the lands west of the Aklan River to form a new town with Malinao as its poblacion.

 Malinao as a municipality came into being in the year 1796 with Don Casimiro Barrera as its first gobernadorcillo.

 Little written history is known of Malinao in its early existence, except for church records on baptism which starts on the year 1796, the same year Malinao became a town.
 The Spanish decree on change family names for easy identification of inhabitants led to the assignment of the initial letter 'Y'/ 'I' for families originating from Malinao.
+The 1818 Spanish census showed that there were 1,487 native families and 11 Spanish-Filipino families flourishing here.